Learn More about AnimalSmart™! animal smart volunteers

 Primary Level Presentations (Grades 1-3)

 Theme 1: What If Animals Ruled The World?
-A Big Happy Planet For All
+Why caring for animals matters

-Content: Have your students ever wondered what it would be like if animals ruled the world?
+Content: Have your students ever wondered if animals could speak, what would they ask for?
 In our Theme 1 presentation, your group will take a deep dive into learning how to care for and understand an animal’s well-being overall.
 Focusing on empathy towards animals and how important it is to keep them happy and healthy.

 Curriculum Connections: